SAP-samples/teched2022-DA264/exercises/ex1/README.md

 ## Dataset Overview

-The first dataset, contains information about pharmaceutic claims for an insurance company.
+The first dataset, contains information about pharmaceutic claims for an insurance company and is already stored in a HANA system.

 It contains 8 fields:
 * RECORD_ID (Unique Identifier associated to a claim)